pydicom/pydicom/doc/index.rst

         **Quick start**
         ^^^

-        If you're new to *pydicom*, start here for an introduction to our main features.
-Blah.
+        If you're new to *pydicom*, start here for an introduction to reading and manipulating DICOM datasets and accessing *Pixel Data* as a NumPy ndarray.

         +++

-        .. button-ref:: tutorials/dataset_basics
+        .. button-ref:: /guides/user/quick_start
             :expand:
             :color: primary
             :click-parent: